 - If you befriend Undyne and end up resetting the game, while she's giving her bombastic speech before her fight she adds in the comment that she feels like she knows you and gives you a genuine smile.Undyne: The whole time I was chasing after you...I felt something...strange.
 The echoes of something warm, something...Something like "I miss being friends with you".

-- Inversely, if you're good person to Monster Kid, and rescue them when Undyne is right in front of you, Monster Kid will stand up against Undyne to protect you, causing her to back away and they decide to be your friend instead of enemy.
+- Inversely, if you're good person to Monster Kid, and rescue him when Undyne is right in front of you, Monster Kid will stand up against Undyne to protect you, causing her to back away and him decide to be your friend instead of enemy.

-- Monster Kid themselves is a very heartwarming character.
-During a bit of the Waterfall segment, they're always by your side, being friendly to you and they even helps you progress in the game by helping you get up a ledge.
-As annoying as some players can find them to be, they are still an adorable character.
+- Monster Kid himself is a very heartwarming character.
+During a bit of the Waterfall segment, he's always by your side, being friendly to you and he even helps you progress in the game by helping you get up a ledge.
+As annoying as some players can find him to be, he is still an adorable character.

 - At the end of the battle with Undyne, when her armor is overheating to the point of rendering her unconscious (and quite possibly dead momentarily), the player can choose to have Frisk save her by pouring water on her gills.
 Given how absolutely hell-bent the girl was on killing Frisk (who, on Pacifist runs and by default, is an innocent child), this really speaks wonders.

 - If you choose not to save Undyne, it's implied that she's rescued by SANS, of all people.
 (Returning to the bridge reveals that both she and Sans are gone.
 And if you visit her house, Papyrus tells you that she's sick with heat stroke, and that "someone else must have taken her home, because she can barely move.")
 He may annoy her with his laziness, but he steps in to save her when she needs it most.